Sydney-Informatics-Hub/training.blockchain/_episodes/02-intro.md

 - "Understand the Blockchain ecosystem and history."
 keypoints:
 - "A Blockchain is a decentralised database."
-- "Bitcoin was first, then many more".
+- "Bitcoin was first, then many more"
 - "Many tools are availble to interact with the blockchain ecosystem."
 ---

-# Blockchain Ecosystem

 The **blockchain** is the distributed immutable database that drives cryptocurrencies and smart contracts.
 A series of transaction pools (blocks) connected by a hash pointer (chain).

+# Blockchain Ecosystem

 Some key words that might come up: